tnfullstack/goreddit/ProjectNotes.md

 ## Go Test Methods

-The list below only show the methods learned and used in so far this this training project.
+The list of some Go Test methods used in this training project.
+The complete list of Go Test methods is available from [go.dev/testing](https://pkg.go.dev/testing#pkg-index)

 | Method                             | Purpose                                                             |
 | ---------------------------------- | ------------------------------------------------------------------- |